Faculty of Philosophy, University of Warsaw: History after 1945

 After 1945, during the stalinist era, due to political predominance of Marxist philosophy in Poland some professors were partially prohibited from pursuing didactic activity.
 After the Polish October (1956) a separate Faculty of Philosophical Studies (1954–65) emerged from the Faculty of Arts and many leading philosophers were allowed to teach.
 It was subsequently transformed into the Faculty of Philosophical-Sociological Studies (1965–68).

-In the 50. and 60.
-Warsaw School of the History of Ideas emerged.
+In the 50s and 60s, the Warsaw School of the History of Ideas emerged.
 To this informal group of non-analytical philosophers belonged mainly former Marxists (called "revisionist"), inspired to some extent by the ideas of Tatarkiewicz and Ossowskis.
 After the Polish March (1968), when many "revisionist" Polish philosophers and sociologists (for example Leszek Kołakowski, Zygmunt Bauman, Adam Schaff) participated in the events, philosophy at Warsaw University was subjected to a thorough reorganization.
 Chairs were renamed to departments and the Faculty of Philosophical Studies were forcibly joined with the Faculty of Sociology, within which the Institute of Philosophy was established.

 In the post-war period the tradition of Lvov-Warsaw School was also continued.
 To the most important philosophers and logicians of the post-war period connected with the University of Warsaw belong Kazimierz Ajdukiewicz, Zdzisław Augustynek, Bronisław Baczko, Marek Fritzhand, Henryk Jankowski, Andrzej Kasia, Leszek Kołakowski, Władysław Krajewski, Tadeusz Kroński, Jan Legowicz, Stefan Morawski, Elżbieta Pietruska-Madej, Marian Przełęcki, Adam Schaff, Marek Siemek, Adam Sikora, Roman Suszko, Klemens Szaniawski and Bogusław Wolniewicz.